Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial/solution-architecture.md

 - A machine gateway that starts and finishes production orders and collects machine data
 - A mobile phone or tablet that displays a dashboard

-As you might not have Android mobile phones or tablets available, we will first run the Order Import app as well as the Dashboard app on only one ActyxOS node: your PC.
+As you might not have Android mobile phones and a machine gateway available, you will run all apps on only one ActyxOS node in this tutorial: your development machine.
 The functionality is the same, no matter where your apps are run.
+In the last section of this tutorial, we will point you to documentation on how to pacakge and deploy these apps to actual devices.

 :::info
-In the last (optional) chapter of this tutorial, you will then package and deploy these apps to actual Android devices.
+Add info about running ActyxOS in development mode, and running apps in the browser/node vs. on ActyxOS runtimes
 :::